Alessandro-Dodon/garch/README.md

 # GARCH Model for SP500 Daily Returns

 ## Overview
 This repository contains a university project that examines the suitability of the GARCH(1,1) model for SP500 daily returns.
-The project includes parameter estimation, volatility modeling, confidence interval simulation, and model validation.

 ## Project Details
 The analysis explores whether the GARCH(1,1) model effectively captures the dynamics of SP500 returns, using both normal and Student's t-distributions.
 Key steps include: